chocfountain/boba/rentry/rentry hi3er full.md

 **Motto of Dibba-Cakkhu**: Combo hits are reset at to boost Total DMG taken by all enemies by 35% for 10s | 1st **Motto of Asavakkhaya**: Attacks grant 25 bonus combo hits on hit.
 CD: 5s | 2nd **Motto of Iddhi-Vidha**: Combo hits are increased to 60 when below 60.
-CD: 10s | 3rd **Motto of Dibba-Sota**: Combo hits are reset at to reduce Total DMG taken by the Valkyrie by 32% for 10s | Filler **Nexus Signet 2: Dictum of Bodhi** |
+CD: 10s | 3rd **Motto of Dibba-Sota**: Combo hits are reset at to reduce Total DMG taken by the Valkyrie by 32% for 10s | Optional (see info at bottom of this build)
+**Nexus Signet 2: Dictum of Bodhi** |
 **Dictum of Anatman**: Eyes Open debuffs last 3s longer.
 Every debuff on enemy makes it take 5% more TDM | 1st **Dictum of Santam**: Inflict 3 random debuffs when Eyes Open hit | Filler

+!!!info If you take the Total DMG Reduction signets you have an optional core

 ### ->Hua - Signet of Vicissitude (2nd Core)<-
 Signet | Priority